-- The complex numbers \mathbb{C} .
-Now we are pretty much done.
+- The rational numbers $\mathbb{Q}$ .
+Now we can divide.
+But what about $\sqrt{2}$ ? - The real numbers $\mathbb{R}$ .
+Now we have $\sqrt{2}$ .
+But what about $\sqrt{(-1)}$ ? - The complex numbers C. Now we are pretty much done.
 But what if we want to talk about more than one complex number at a time? - The universe of sets.
 These are defined using the axioms of set theory, and produce a rich collection of sets that include, among other things, structures equivalent to the natural numbers, the real numbers, collections of same, sets so big that we can't even begin to imagine what they look like, and even bigger sets so big that we can't use the usual accepted system of axioms to prove whether they exist or not.
 Fortunately, in computer science we can mostly stop with finite sets, which makes life less confusing. - Various alternatives to set theory, like lambda calculus, category theory, or second-order arithmetic.
 We won't talk about these, since they generally don't let you do anything you can't do already with sets.
 However, lambda calculus and category theory are both important to know about if you are interested in programming language theory.